 - Create a discovery corner.
 Invite children to bring in natural items.
 Paint rocks with water to see their brilliance, display an empty bee’s nest with a magnifying glass.

-- Have a tub or a table with changing options to explore textures with scoops; rice, beans, popcorn, rip up shredded paper.
+- Have a tub or a table with changing options to explore textures with scoops: rice, beans, popcorn, shredded paper.

 - Never underestimate the value of a really good selection of dress-up items.
 Go to second-hand stores for the really interesting and inventive items.

 - Paint a bowl of cooked white rice to see texture and brilliant colors.

 - Set out common materials with something new to figure out how to use together.
 Mix blocks with a package of sponges or take puzzle pieces out of their boards to use with play dough or tracing materials.

 Let your creative juices flow to capture the hearts and minds of preschoolers.
 Balance novelty and routine.
 Use movement, visuals, exploration opportunities and a strong sense of community to engage your preschoolers.
 These are a catalyst to a child’s participation and engagement and can increase a child’s ability to process information, improve memory and create shared enjoyment among all.
 Remember that being responsive to children’s ideas, interests and feelings is the “yeast that makes it all rise” and the “spice that gives it unique flavor.”
 Stir it all together for robust learning and authentic engagement.